-Land acquisition for construction of new buildings or cold storage facilities will need to be done in a consistent manner with ESS5 requirements - to avoid, minimize, reduce/mitigate and compensate at replacement cost land acquisition based on due diligence and plans prepared in accordance with ESS5.
+Land needs for solar and wind parks are substantial.
+Any potential land acquisition or land use restrictions will be assessed and managed in a manner consistent with ESS5 requirements, in order to avoid, minimize, mitigate and compensate at replacement cost land acquisition based on due diligence and plans prepared in accordance with ESS5.

 An indicative outline of a resettlement policy framework is presented in Annex 5.
 The Borrowers will be responsible for preparing, in a manner and substance satisfactory to the Bank, the project-specific resettlement policy frameworks and/or resettlement action plans in line with ESS5 requirements

-Impacts, arising out of the siting and selection of land for the future cold storage facilities, may include loss of habitats and other adverse encroachment impacts, depending on the scale of the projects.
-Care should be taken by these future projects to ensure that their impacts on natural habitats, terrestrial and aquatic ecosystems and species are well assessed and managed.
+The proposed solar/wind projects, if not properly designed and sited, may result in loss, degradation or fragmentation of habitats and other adverse impacts on biodiversity and living natural resources.
+Care will be taken to ensure that the impacts of such projects on natural habitats, terrestrial and aquatic ecosystems and species are well assessed and managed.
+All projects will include measures to ensure full compliance with ESS6.

-The presence of indigenous people in the areas identified for the projects will be screened and confirmed by the World Bank in consultation with the national authorities.
+The presence of indigenous peoples (IP) in the project areas or their collective attachment to such areas will be screened and confirmed by the Bank in consultation with the national authorities.
 Once it is confirmed, consistency with ESS7 objectives and requirements will be integrated into the design of the project and E&S documents, including the development of an indigenous peoples' plan or other types of plans depending on the country and project context, and Free, Prior and Informed Consent in the circumstances specified in ESS7.

 The project will screen the project area and assess potential impacts on cultural heritage, both tangible and intangible.

 The site selection for each project will be mindful of cultural heritage and the application of ESS8 will be further assessed under each project.
-In case of no apparent cultural heritage in civil works sites, a chance find procedure will be a part of the E&S instrument
+In case of no apparent cultural heritage in civil works sites, a chance find procedure will be a part of the E&S instrument.